Replicable-MARL/MARLlib/README.md

 ## Bug Shooting

-Most RLlib related error on MARL are fixed by our patch file.
+Our patch files fix most RLlib-related errors on MARL.

-Here we only list the common bugs not RLlib related.
+Here we only list the common bugs, not RLlib-related.
 (Mostly is your mistake)

 - *observation/action out of space* bug:
     - make sure the observation/action space defined in env init function